 With an ever-evolving array of new social media terms, how can a newbie jump in stay on top?

-While new media lingo can be intimidating at first glance, there is a simple process to internalizing a large majority of social media idioms.
-The majority of new media buzzwords get their roots from the social networks themselves.
+While social media terminology can be intimidating at first glance, there is a simple process to internalizing a large majority of social media idioms.
+The majority of social media lingo gets their roots from the social networks themselves.
 Twitter gave birth to the words “at reply,” “direct message,” and “retweet” amongst others.
 Facebook invented the “fanpage” & the “status update.”
 Definitions stemming from these sites and circulating around the social sphere can be boiled down and organized into 9 simple categories:

 Relationship: What the connection or the linkage between users is called